LTOssian/test-Markets/README.md

 Day 6:
 -
 - Tasks done
-  - Did all Front-End exercises
+  - Finished all Front-End exercises
 - Decisions made
-  - use `axios` to interact with the API for more robust calls
+  - To use `axios` to interact with the API for more robust calls
-  - add a filter for market fields
+  - To add a filter for market fields
-  - add a pagination component otherwise the 1000 rows would slow the page down
+  - To add a pagination component otherwise the 1000 rows would slow the page down

+## Continued Development

+Had a hard time wrapping my head around ChakraUI at first, which is why I slowed down after Day 3.
+My approach on reading documentation wasn't so great, I must take into account the ecosystem around the specific thing that I want to use instead of making narrow sighted research.

+## Resources